 Nut-grafs and cosmic kickers: more resources

-(iii) if you are looking for resources to turbo-charge your fiction writing, try these posts:
+(iii) find resources to turbo-charge your fiction writing in these posts:

 - How to write a novel: five ways to get in the habit of writing.